sunalipatiyal-cyber/Customer-Purchase-Behavior-Overview/README.md

 Building an interactive dashboard to highlight key trends and patterns, supporting data-driven decision-making.

 4. Presentation:
-Prepared a presentation that visually communicates insights and actionable recommendations to stakeholders.
+Preparing a presentation that visually communicates insights and actionable recommendations to stakeholders.